austindebruyn/BlowfishManaged/README.md

 # BlowfishManaged
 =================

-A C# managed-memory implementation of the Blowfish cipher in .NET's security model.
+A C# managed-memory implementation of the Blowfish cipher in .NET's Security interface.
 Designed with performance and code aesthetics in mind.
 Benchmarks are at the bottom of this page.
 Like the Blowfish cipher, this code is public domain.